silverstripe/developer-docs/en/02_Developer_Guides/11_Integration/02_RSSFeed.md

 DataObjects can be rendered in the feed as well, however, since they aren't explicitly [SiteTree](api:SilverStripe\CMS\Model\SiteTree) subclasses we need to include a function `AbsoluteLink` to allow the RSS feed to link through to the item.

-[info]
+> [!NOTE]
-If the items are all displayed on a single page you may simply hard code the link to point to a particular page.
+> If the items are all displayed on a single page you may simply hard code the link to point to a particular page.
-[/info]

 Take an example, we want to create an RSS feed of all the `Players` objects in our site.
 We make sure the `AbsoluteLink` method is defined and returns a string to the full website URL.